papir805/quality_health_analysis/README.md

                 <i>Leverage High Impressions, Clicks, and Signup Rates</i>:
                 <ul>
                     <li>
-                         <b>Tailored Health Plans' large number of impressions (1.36 million) is a valuable asset, which, if leveraged correctly, has the potential to be a significant driver of future signups</b>.
-While the campaign's CTR (6.7%) and signup rate (1.2%) were on the lower side, they're still quite effective at moving large numbers of customers through the marketing funnel when applied on a scale in the millions.
+                         <b>Tailored Health Plans' large number of impressions (1.36 million) is a valuable asset</b>.
+Although the campaign had a lower CTR (6.7%) and signup rate (1.2%), it was still effective at moving large numbers of customers through the marketing funnel because so many people viewed these ads.
                     </li>
                     <li>
-                        Although <b>other campaigns had lower impressions, they had higher signup rates, and are similarly effective at converting customers to a purchase during that cruical last part of the marketing funnel</b>.
-For instance, #HealthyLiving had the second highest impressions, the most clicks, and the 4th highest signup rate.
-Also of note are Compare Health Coverage and #CoverageMatters which had the 2nd and 3rd highest signup rates, respecively.
+                        <b>Other campaigns, like #HealthyLiving, Compare Health Coverage, and #CoverageMatters have high signup rates and are effective at converting customers to a purchase</b>.  #HealthyLiving had the second highest impressions, the most clicks, and the 4th highest signup rate.
+Compare Health Coverage and #CoverageMatters had the 2nd and 3rd highest signup rates, respecively.
                     </li>
                     <li>
-                        <b>If these campaigns can be re-tooled to increase their CTR even a little bit, it could reverse the slow decline in signups experienced over the last two years.
-The marketing team should consider studying campaigns with high CTR's, such as Health For All, Benefit Updates, Summer Wellness Tips, and adapt any findings to campaigns with high signup rates</b>.
+                        <b>The marketing team should consider studying campaigns with high CTR's and adapt any findings to these campaigns.
+Small increases in their CTR could lead to many new signups</b>.
                     </li>
                 </ul>
             </li>